mohitpai/journey-optimizer.en/help/using/configuration/allow-list.md

 ## Allowed list logic {#logic}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_allowed_list_logic"
+>title="Manage the allowed list"
+>abstract="When the allowed list is activated, only the recipients included in the allowed list will receive email messages from this sandbox."

 When the allowed list is [active](#enable-allow-list), the following logic applies:

 * If the allowed list is **empty**, no email will be sent out.